Vicky-analyst/Global-superstore-analysis/README.md

 ### Problem Statement
 1. Which Market generate the highest Revenue & Profit?
 2. What Top/Bottom Countries and Regions generates the Highest and Lowest Sales?
-3. What is the gross Profit generated over time accross Years, Quaters and weeks?
+3. What is the gross Profit generated over time across Years, Quaters and weeks?
 4. What is the most demanded Products by Categories and Sub-Categories in Market and the Revenue & Profit generated in those demand?
 5. What is the Proportion of sales pattern of Customer by segment?
 6. What is the top Profitable Customers and the Revenue generated?